- Docs

 Using the Desktop App

-The Desktop App supports drag-and-drop functionality, allowing users to easily browse the local file system in the left pane and Files.com content in the right pane.
-File management actions such as upload, download, create folder, rename, delete, move, and copy can be performed directly from the UI.
-In-progress transfers can be stopped, and users can view the progress of ongoing transfers, as well as failed and successful transfers.
+The interface is simple and intuitive, featuring drag-and-drop functionality with the local file system displayed in the left pane and Files.com content in the right pane.
+Users can upload, download, create folders, rename, delete, move, and copy files directly from the interface.
+Transfers can be paused or canceled at any time, and progress is clearly displayed with success and failure tracking.

 You can enable or disable this behavior using the Mount as Volume option available under Manage Files.com Connections.
 If any mounting-related settings are changed in a connection’s configuration, the volume will be remounted automatically to apply the updates.